 You'll also see it advertised as Rookley Park, which was another of its old names.
 This is another park offering a very good ferry discount when you book (about 50% off when we did some comparisons).

-- £1153 for a family of four in a Luxury Lodge or £1628 for an Indulgent Island Cottage with a hot tub.
-There were also Comfort Caravans starting from £651.
+- £1646 for a family of four in an Indulgent Lodge or £2088 for an Exclusive Lodge with a hot tub.
+There were also Comfort Caravans starting from £788.

-6. Landguard Holiday Park (indoor swimming pool, hot tubs, kids activities - good for families)
+6. Landguard Holiday Park and Lower Hyde (swimming pools, hot tubs, kids activities - good for families)

-**Landguard Offers: Easter from £399 + discount Isle of Wight ferry travel**
+**Landguard offers: Lodge holidays from £169 + discount Isle of Wight ferry travel**

-Most of the accommodation at Parkdean Resorts Landguard Holiday Park is caravans, but there’s a decent choice of self catering lodges which get much better reviews (4/5 or 4.5/5) and are worth a look if you like the location and facilities.
-Some of the Larch Lodges at Landguard Holiday Park have hot tubs.
+Most of the accommodation at Parkdean Resorts Landguard Holiday Park and Lower Hyde Holiday Park is caravans, but there’s a decent choice of spacious self catering lodges.
+They are worth a look if you like the location and facilities.
+Some of the Larch Lodges at Landguard Holiday Park have hot tubs, whilst Lower Hyde has four models of caravan with hot tubs.

-Landguard is in Shanklin, which is a classic bucket-and-spade resort that claims to be the sunniest spot in England (although a few different places claim that…).
-The park is about 20 minutes walk to the beach, so there’s no sea view, but it’s a very well-equipped site with an indoor and outdoor swimming pool, restaurant, shop and playground.
+Landguard and Lower Hyde are both in Shanklin, which is a classic bucket-and-spade resort that claims to be the sunniest spot in England (although a few different places claim that…).
+The parks are about 20 minutes walk to the beach, so there’s no sea view, but they are very well-equipped site.

-There’s also a busy schedule of kids and grown ups entertainment and sports, if that’s your sort of thing.
-The park itself scores about 4/5 from most reviewers and offers a discount on the ferry for visitors.
+Both parks have kids and grown ups entertainment and sports, if that’s your sort of thing.
+The parks both score about 4/5 from most reviewers and offer a discount on the ferry for visitors.

-Cheapest price for a week in a lodge at Landguard in August 2024:
+Cheapest price for a week in a lodge at Lower Hyde in August 2025:

-Landguard is in Shanklin, which is a classic bucket-and-spade resort that claims to be the sunniest spot in England (although a few different places claim that…).
-The park is about 20 minutes walk to the beach, so there’s no sea view, but it’s a very well-equipped site with an indoor and outdoor swimming pool, restaurant, shop and playground.
+Landguard and Lower Hyde are both in Shanklin, which is a classic bucket-and-spade resort that claims to be the sunniest spot in England (although a few different places claim that…).
+The parks are about 20 minutes walk to the beach, so there’s no sea view, but they are very well-equipped site.

-There’s also a busy schedule of kids and grown ups entertainment and sports, if that’s your sort of thing.
-The park itself scores about 4/5 from most reviewers and offers a discount on the ferry for visitors.
+Both parks have kids and grown ups entertainment and sports, if that’s your sort of thing.
+The parks both score about 4/5 from most reviewers and offer a discount on the ferry for visitors.

-Cheapest price for a week in a lodge at Landguard in August 2024:
+Cheapest price for a week in a lodge at Lower Hyde in August 2025:

-- £1469 for a family of four in an Aspen Lodge or £2349 for a Larch lodge with a hot tub.
-A week in a caravan is cheaper (from £759 when we checked).
+- £1499 for a family of four in a Sunset Lodge or £2319 for a Tide lodge with a hot tub.
+A week in a caravan is cheaper (from £719 when we checked).

 7. Nodes Point Holiday Park (Indoor swimming pool, entertainment, beachside)

-**Nodes Point Offers: Easter from £399 + discount Isle of Wight ferry travel**
+**Nodes Point offers: Lodge holidays from £169 + discount Isle of Wight ferry travel**

 Nodes Point Holiday Park has the same owners and vibe as Landguard Holiday Park (see above) but it's slightly more appealing in my opinion.